jrx-napoli/audio-vs-symbolic-emb/README.md

 - `--num_epochs`: Number of training epochs (default: 50)
 - `--save_dir`: Directory to save model and results (optional, defaults to results/{medium}_{label}_{timestamp})
 - `--embedding_type`: Embedding type that should be compared ('average'/'sequence' - default: 'average)
+- `--model`: Path to a pre-trained model (.pth file).
+If provided, skips training
 ### Results

 Training results are saved in the `results` directory (or specified `save_dir`), including: